MitoMonkey/MoveX/readme.md

 ## Documentation
-All API endpoints can be found here: [MoveX API documentation](https://move-x.herokuapp.com/documentation.html) Another documentation of all endpoints, sorted by HTML request method, was created is JSDocs and can be found in the [folder "out"](./out/index.html).
+All API endpoints can be found here: [MoveX API documentation](https://move-x.herokuapp.com/documentation.html) Another documentation of all endpoints, sorted by HTML request method, was created using JSDocs and can be found in the [folder "out"](./out/index.html).

 ## Features
 * Return a list of ALL moves to the user